 Applicants should detail the following in the technical proposal:

-In this section applicants should describe in further detail the specific activities which they will conduct and the proposed approaches to ensure their success for the three years from October 1, 2022, to December 31, 2023.
+In this section applicants should describe in further detail the specific activities which they will conduct and the proposed approaches to ensure their success for the period of April 1, 2024 to October 31, 2026.
 Please take note of the following when developing this section: